nzdonz/coding_exercise/READEME.md

 You will also need to install Java and Maven if not already on your machine

+Choose to import project from external model using Maven, project SDK should be JDK 11 and then download Sources and documentation for Maven.

 I have used WebDriverManager so there is no need to download Chromedriver separately as this should do it for you

 ###### Running tests